JRBCH/spiffyplots/CONTRIBUTING.md

 ## Tips

-To run a subset of tests:
+To run a subset of tests (e.g. the multipanel module):

-    $ python -m unittest tests.test_spiffyplots
+    $ python -m unittest tests.test_multipanel

 ## Deploying